 - How authority should be distributed?

-Better structure equals stronger Organic Search Visibility, especially for pages that were stuck on page two.
+Better structure equals stronger visibility in search, especially for pages that were stuck on page two.

 Building topic clusters—linking a central pillar page to detailed subtopic articles—signals authority to search engines and further boosts your site’s relevance.